AirAsia got a Notice from DGCA Due to an “Unsafe Landing”

 Mr. Taneja alleged in the video that the airline asked its pilots to make 98 percent landing in “flap 3” mode, which allows it to save fuel.
 He said that if the pilot does not land 98 percent landing in “flap 3” mode, the airline considers it a violation of standard operating procedure or SOP.

-Flaps are part of wings of an aircraft and they are engaged to create a drag during a landing or a take-off.
+Flaps are part of the wings of an aircraft and they are engaged to create a drag during a landing or a take-off.

 Mr. Taneja gave the example of Imphal Airport, where the aircraft descends more than other airports when it comes to landing.
-He said that when an aircraft is coming down fast, it needs to be pulled so that it remains slow and in these circumstances a pilot has to make a “flap full” landing.
+He said that when an aircraft is coming down fast, it needs to be pulled so that it remains slow and in these circumstances, a pilot has to make a “flap full” landing.

 “To achieve their goal, what will people do?
 They will be landing Flap 3 regardless of whether it is safe or unsafe.
 It directly affects passenger safety,” he said in his YouTube video.